TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/method.md

 ## Introduction to Function Types

-The Blue Whale Operations and Maintenance Development Platform (LessCode) currently provides two types of functions: blank functions and remote functions for application development.
+The Blueking LessCode (LessCode) currently provides two types of functions: blank functions and remote functions for app development.
 More function types will be added in the future, so stay tuned.

 ### Blank Functions: